 Schrenck’s Bittern is one of the small bitterns, Ixobrychus, which share similar plumage, white eggs, scutellate tarsi, and ten tail feathers.
 Its range overlaps the Cinnamon Bittern, but they differ in size and color.
 The species is distinctive among the small bitterns in the spotted color pattern of the female.

 Schrenck’s Bittern occurs in China, east Russia, and Japan and in winter to Indonesia and Philippines.

-NONBREEDING RANGE: It occurs in non breeding regularly in the Philippines, and also scattered in south east China (Taiwan, Hainan), Japan (to Ryukyu and Bonin Islands), Vietnam, Indonesia (primarily north Sulawesi (Coates et al. 1997) with few records from Sumatra and west Java (R. Lansdown pers. com.), Kalimantan (van Balen et al. 1994).
-There are a few records in summer from Thailand and peninsular Malaysia (R. Lansdown pers. com.).
+Nonbreeding range: It occurs in non-breeding regularly in the Philippines, and also scattered in south east China (Taiwan, Hainan), Japan (to Ryukyu and Bonin Islands), Vietnam, Indonesia (primarily north Sulawesi (Coates et al. 1997) with few records from Sumatra and west Java (R. Lansdown pers. comm.), Kalimantan (van Balen et al. 1994).
+There are a few records in summer from Thailand and peninsular Malaysia (R. Lansdown pers. comm.).

 Schrenck’s Bittern occurs in low-lying areas in broad river valleys.
 It uses open grassy meadows and open marshes along river valleys, reed beds, and also rice fields.
 It seems to use relatively drier areas such as dry pastures with brush.
 It has been recorded as occurring in village ponds in east Russia.

 Nothing is known about the feeding behavior of this species.
 It hides in the grass or assumes a Bittern Posture when alarmed.
 It feeds crepuscularly and at times during the day.
 It is known to eat small fish, shrimp, isopods, dragonfly larvae, and ground crickets.
 But overall there is a paucity of information on its ecology.